JWBurgers/deciphering-bitcoin/References.md

 Ferris, Eleanor.
 1902.
 The financial relations of the Knights Templars to the English Crown. *The American Historical Review*, 8, 1-17.

-Fulmer, Sean.
-2022.
-New York Clearing House Association: Overview. *Journal of Financial Crises*, 4, 694-707.

 Flynn, David.
 2008.
 Credit in the colonial American economy.
 In *EH.Net Encyclopedia*, ed.
 R. Whaples.
 Available at [https://eh.net/encyclopedia/credit-in-the-colonial-american-economy/](https://eh.net/encyclopedia/credit-in-the-colonial-american-economy/).

 FNA.
 2023.
 CHIPS review: Assessing the efficiency of CHIPS.
 London: FNA.
 Available at [https://media.theclearinghouse.org/-/media/New/TCH/Documents/Payment-Systems/FNA_CHIPS_Review_Public_Distribution_January_2023.pdf](https://media.theclearinghouse.org/-/media/New/TCH/Documents/Payment-Systems/FNA_CHIPS_Review_Public_Distribution_January_2023.pdf).

+Fitzpatrick, Scott.
+2004.
+Banking on stone money. *Archeology*, 57(2), 18-23.

+Fournial, Etienne.
+1970. *Histoire Monétaire de l'Occident Médiéval.
+Paris: Fernand Nathan.

 Franklin, Benjamin.
 1729.
 A modest enquiry into the nature and necessity of a paper-currency.
 Philadelphia: New Printing-Office.
 Also available at [https://founders.archives.gov/documents/Franklin/01-01-02-0041](https://founders.archives.gov/documents/Franklin/01-01-02-0041).

+Fratianni, Michele.
+2006.
+Government debt, reputation, and creditors' protections: The tale of San Giorgio. *Review of Finance*, 10, 487-506.

+Fulmer, Sean.
+2022.
+New York Clearing House Association: Overview. *Journal of Financial Crises*, 4, 694-707.

 Gabrielsen, Vincent.
 2005.
 Banking and credit operations in Hellenistic times.
 In *Making, Moving and Managing: The New World of Ancient Economies, 323-31 BC*, ed.
 Z. Archibald, J. Davies, and V. Gabrielsen, 136-64.
 Oxford: Oxbow Books.

 Galbraith, John.
 1993. *A Short History of Financial Euphoria*.
 New York: Viking Penguin.

+Gandal, Neil and Nathan Sussman.
+1997.
+Assymetric information and commodity money: Tickling the tolerance in medieval France. *Journal of Money, Credit and Banking*, 29, 440-57.

 Gelderblom, Oscar, Abe De Jong, and Joost Jonker.
 2013.
 The formative years of the modern corporation. *Journal of Economic History*, 73, 1050-76.

+Gelderblom, Oscar, and Joost Jonker.
+2018.
+Enter the ghost: Cash payments in the early modern Low Countries, 1500-1800.
+In *Money, Currency, and Crisis: In Search of Trust, 2000 BC to AD 2000*, ed.
+R. van der Spek and B. van Leeuwen, 224-47.
+London: Routledge.

 Gibbons, James. \[1859\] 1968. *The Banks of New York, Their Dealers, The Clearing House, and the Panic of 1857*.
 Westport, CT: Greenwood Press.

+Gibson-Light, Michael.
+2018.
+Ramen politics: Informal money and logics of resistance in the contemporary American prison. *Qualitative Sociology*, 41, 1-22.

+Gillilland, Cora.
+1975.
+The stone money of yap: A numismatic survey. *Smithsonian Studies in History and Technology*, 23.

+Girard, Albert.
+1940.
+La guerre monétaire (XIVe et Xve siècles). *Annales d'histoire sociale (1939-1941)*, 2, 207-18.

 Gleeson-White, Jane.
 2013. *Double Entry: How the Merchants of Venice Created Modern Finance*.
 London: Allen & Unwin.